-Students will be instructed in cardiopulmonary resuscitation and emergency cardiac care in accordance with the American Heart Association and Emergency Medical Responder which is consistent with the National Registry Certification set by the Department of Transportation guidelines.

-EMT 105 EMERGENCY MEDICAL TECHNICIAN

 Students will be instructed on all aspects of emergency medical care at the Emergency Medical Technician level in accordance with the National Registry and the Department of Transportation guidelines.
+COREQUISITE: EMT105L EMERGENCY MEDICAL TECHNICIAN LAB.

+EMT 105L EMERGENCY MEDICAL TECHNICIAN LAB

+Students will obtain the necessary hands-on practice in all aspects of emergency medical care at the Emergency Medical Technician level in accordance with the National Registry and the Department of Transportation guidelines.
+COREQUISITE: EMT105 EMERGENCY MEDICAL TECHNICIAN.

-ENGL 091 BASIC WRITING 2
+ENGL 091 BASIC WRITING CREDITS: 2